 Some of the most important and often overlooked skills in innovation are time and patience.

 Did you know it took Amazon three iterations over several years to arrive at Amazon Marketplace?

 What would have happened if Amazon had an innovation time limit?

 A case study in persistence and patience

-What if I told you that if you could wait four years and work through three business model iterations, you’d finally land on an idea that would grow to have revenues more than five times its closest competitor?
+What if I told you that if you could wait several years and work through three business model iterations, you’d finally land on an idea that would grow to have revenues more than five times its closest competitor?
 Most companies today, however, don’t have the time and shareholder support to work through an innovation journey.
 This is why innovation metrics are so important and often so different from traditional business metrics.

 If Amazon had put a time limit on exploring its new business models, it would have never created Amazon Marketplace — which today is the largest e-commerce business in the US capturing over 31% of US retail and 68% of Amazon’s total sales in 2018.
 Amazon Marketplace is bigger than Amazon itself.
 (Marketplace Pulse)

 Amazon launched Amazon Auctions in 1999 in an effort to compete directly with eBay.
 (Both Amazon and eBay launched their original businesses in 1995).
 While Amazon Auctions was faster and had better search than eBay, Amazon Auctions never quite took off.
 Some consumers found the site confusing — is Amazon selling retail or auctions?
 Amazon Auctions also could not compete with eBay’s first mover advantage when it came to network effects — eBay had the buyers and the sellers — why move to Amazon?